perezite/followers-app/Notes.md

 Install heroku cli (Google it and install it) heroku create
 Copy the url and check in browser
 Deployment is complicated.
-Check Moshs tutorial
+Check Moshs tutorial.
+App is deployed to https://guarded-reaches-01079.herokuapp.com/